 One thing ImgBurn will NOT do is rip encrypted discs (discs with CSS and/or Macrovision).
 For that task you need a tool called DVD Decrypter.

+The developer of DVD Decrypter is no longer working on the software due to issues with the Macrovision corporation and the obvious DMCA violations the product allows.
 It wouldn't be proper to advise you on how to rip protected material or commit DMCA violations, but if you do happen to obtain a copy of DVD Decrypter, you will see that its interface and operation is very similar to that of ImgBurn.